lydell/eslump/README.md

   - [Prettier]
   - [shift-codegen]

-To run the Babylon example, for instance, follow these steps:
+To run the Acorn example, for instance, follow these steps:

 1. Clone this repository.
 2. `npm install` or (`yarn`)
-3. `eslump ./examples/babylon.js output`
+3. `eslump ./examples/acorn.js output`

 ## Test files